MobileRoboticistsW21/PHD-object-tracking/README.md

 Use the function in json_to_txt.py to convert the json output file from PHD filter to txt file in a format that can be read by the evaualtion kit.
 Named the two results txt file to be MOT16-09.txt and MOT16-11.txt and put them in the directory .\MOTChallengeEvalKit-master\res\MOT16res

 In the .\MOTChallengeEvalKit-master directory, run `python .\MOT\evalMOT.py` and should get the evaluation metrics of MOTA, MOTP, etc.

+## Some possible imporovements

+1. Lack of unit testing: The filter is not vetted extensively enough to ensure no bugs but it does not fail to run through.

+2. Better software practices:
+    * Particles could be made into a class and have associated distance functions and comparators.
+    * Some processing loops (e.g. major sensor update) could be, at least partly, substituted by linear algebra equations to allow for faster processing.
+    * Some global variables could be removed from the global scope and housed in functions where they are used (e.g. birth and spawn variables).
+This would increase code clarity and make it less susceptible to bugs.
+    * Template code based on state size.
+Reducing dinamicity of memory could increase speed, clarity of code use, and rid the code of the default_particle function required for the sensor update step.